OpenBB-finance/OpenBB/gamestonk_terminal/log_collection.md

 **Personal Identifiable Information**

-We everything we to : filter any Personal Identifiable information and credentials.
+We everything we can to : filter any Personal Identifiable information and credentials.

 Credentials are not logged at all.